- Why Label in Paper Space?

 Then right-click and select Properties from the menu that opens.

-Once in the Properties dialog box, go to Display Locked and select Yes.
+Once in the Properties panel, go to Display Locked and select Yes.

 Now select the viewport and use the "grip points" to expand the viewport outward (in our example, to the right).